se-edu/se-book/uml/activityDiagrams/basicNotations/alternatePaths/text.md

 <div id="body">

-_Branch nodes_ and _merge nodes_ have the same notation: a **diamond** shape.
-They are used to show alternative (not parallel) paths through the AD.
-Each control flow exiting a _Branch node_ has a guard condition which allows control to flow only if the guard condition is satisfied.
-Therefore, a _guard_ is a boolean condition that should be true for execution to take a specific path.
+**_Branch nodes_ and _merge nodes_ have the same notation: a diamond shape.** They are used to show alternative (not parallel) paths through the AD.
+Each control flow exiting a branch node has a _guard condition_ which : a boolean condition that should be true for execution to take that path. **only one of the alternative paths can be taken at any time**.

 <img src="{{baseUrl}}/uml/activityDiagrams/basicNotations/alternatePaths/images/diagram.png" height="230" />
 <p/>

 <tip-box>

-Example: AD for the Minesweeper (MS) that shows actions done by the player and the game (MS).
+:package: The activity diagram for the Minesweeper (MS) that shows actions done by the player and the game (MS).

 <img src="{{baseUrl}}/uml/activityDiagrams/basicNotations/alternatePaths/images/minesweeper.png" height="240" />
 <p/>